Article

-As we move into 2024, we find the issues that faced us throughout last year continuing.
+As we reach the half way stage of 2025, we find the issues that faced us throughout last year continuing.
 Inflation is still taking a huge bite out of people’s spending power, albeit levels are easing back.
 A raft of stealth tax rises that have taken effect last year, are increasing tax receipts.
 There has never been a better time to take a fresh look at your financial plan.

 Why consider a financial plan?